jannis-kiriasis/insured/README.md

 All those questions can be resumed in 3 main questions:
 - Do I need life insurance?
-- What Life insurance do I need?
+- What life insurance do I need?
 - How much life insurance do I need?

 This is exactly what Insured do: